Speaker Denison's rule

 The thinking behind the rule is that change should only occur if an actual majority vote is in favour of the change.

 Speaker Denison's rule is now a guiding principle in many other bodies that have neutral chairpersons.

 Tied votes in the British House of Commons

 In the case of a Committee of the Whole House, the presiding officer is the Chairman of Ways and Means or a Deputy Chairman.
 In other cases of plenary session, the presiding officer is the Speaker or a Deputy Speaker.
 Votes of smaller Commons committees are not listed.

+Tied votes elsewhere

+The Speaker of the House of Commons of Canada in 2005, Peter Milliken, broke a tie on a confidence motion to pass the 2005 Canadian federal budget; this is the first and only time a tie on a confidence motion has occurred in Canada.
+Milliken cited parliamentary precedent while explaining his decision.